KevinCoble/Convolution/README.md

 ##### File->Save
 - Saves a network model, training parameters, and input definitions to a file.
 The file is a standard plist file (a subset of XML), so it can be examined and possibly modified.

+##### Network->Initialize
+- All trainable parameters in the model are re-initialized to random values.
+-
+##### Network->Gradient Check
+- A numeric check of the gradient calculations within the network is performed.
+A success or failure message is displayed.

 ##  Main Window
 #### Scale Image to Size